Conversation

 good news guys, the system is fine actually

-any problems are in your imagination or the result of your own bad decisions
+any problems are in your imagination or the result of your own bad decisions-

 @PurpCat @KaiserKitty @deprecated_ii I mean yeah.
-All this is mental wankery in a real world system that's designed to make you fail if you're not in the in group
+All this is mental wankery in a real world system that's designed to make you fail if you're not in the in group xianc78 repeated this. -

 That is exactly what I am saying tho.
 People get degrees but don't bother to network or do anything to stand apart.
 Your resume is now the real real degree.
-The whole system is just broken because Americans were delusional and thought everyone could become college educated and everyone could have a high paying job and no amount of loan forgiveness or trade schools will fix it.
+The whole system is just broken because Americans were delusional and thought everyone could become college educated and everyone could have a high paying job and no amount of loan forgiveness or trade schools will fix it. -

-The real filter is being in the right polycule
+The real filter is being in the right polycule -

 @RustyCrab the idea of college as job training should be destroyed

-if people want to go to college to study literature and join some gay nerd secret society, fine. but training in engineering and medicine should be more like an apprenticeship system, with only the foundational education handled in a classroom. that could be done in ~1 year, then move onto an assistant role where you're exposed to real projects and given increased responsibility over time
+if people want to go to college to study literature and join some gay nerd secret society, fine. but training in engineering and medicine should be more like an apprenticeship system, with only the foundational education handled in a classroom. that could be done in ~1 year, then move onto an assistant role where you're exposed to real projects and given increased responsibility over time -

 Thats what medical school and graduate level education are lmao.
 The bachelors system is just a very expensive filter to weed out people.
-This could easily be solved by having actual filter systems in schools where those who do well are the ones allowed to move on to higher ed rather then the US's no child left behind BS.
+This could easily be solved by having actual filter systems in schools where those who do well are the ones allowed to move on to higher ed rather then the US's no child left behind BS. -

-@deprecated_ii I actually think you should *not* be free to choose a worthless degree since it harms literally everybody
+@deprecated_ii I actually think you should *not* be free to choose a worthless degree since it harms literally everybody -

 @deprecated_ii it's really just due to college becoming a commodity rather than a specialty.
 Probably 5% of people have the actual brain power to benefit from college.
 If it was just those 5% going then jobs would probably be a nonissue and therefore debt.